EU rules for production and labelling of organic products

-After a long revision process, the new organic regulation (EU) 2018/848 was published in June 2018.
-It will apply from 1 January 2021.
+After a long revision process, the new organic regulation (EU) 2018/848 was published in June 2018 and entered into application on 1 January 2022.
 The European Commission is currently working on the implementing and delegated acts.

 On 24 March 2014, the EU Commission presented a legislative proposal for a new organic regulation and a new EU Organic Action Plan.
 Whilst the EU Organic Action plan immediately came into force, the EU Parliament and the Council discussed the legislative proposal for a new regulation in a co-decision process.

 Between November 2015 and 28 June 2017 the file was under the so-called trilogue negotiations between the three EU institutions.
 The EU Parliament and the Council adopted the text on 19 April 2018 and 22 May 2018 respectively.
-The new organic regulation was published on 14 June 2018 and will apply from 1 January 2021.
+The new organic regulation was published on 14 June 2018 and entered into application on 1 January 2022.